-At Elbaite we believe the best defence against scams is education!
-The higher your scam IQ the less likely you are to fall victim to one.
+At Elbaite we believe that education is the best defence against scams.
+The higher your scam IQ the less likely you are to become victim to one.

 For as long as money has existed, there have been scammers trying to steal it.
 As technology becomes increasingly complex, so too do scammers and their methods.
 As cryptocurrency has jetted into the mainstream, more people than ever are starting to invest.
 While this is extremely exciting for the future of global finance, this mad rush of crypto investing has also attracted the attention of scammers who are capitalising off user inexperience.